Last updated on March 27th, 2023 at 10:21 pm

 Place Under Grow Lights:

-- Once the seeds have germinated, place the seed trays under the grow lights.
+- Once the seeds have germinated, place the seed trays under the grow lights, as they will require bright light for growth.

 - Water regularly and as needed.